 Makes 24 cookies

-12 Jacobsen Salt Co.
-Salt Caramels, sliced in half
+- 12 Jacobsen Salt Co.
+Salty Caramels, sliced in half

 Mix flour, baking soda, cream of tartar and cinnamon in a medium sized bowl and set aside.